Making a list of the top 10 best condenser microphones under $200 is really hard work.

-You can clearly see that its weak at a low end and boosted at the higher end.
+You can clearly see that it’s weak at the low end and boosted at the higher end.
 Obviously, you get a modified sound like dynamic mics with mid boost.

-As it is a dynamic style condenser microphone, the diaphragm size is not big enough to capture the wide range of frequencies.
-I think that is the fact which makes its frequency graph high frequency centric.
+As it is a dynamic style condenser microphone, the diaphragm size is not big enough to capture a wide range of frequencies.
+I think that is the fact that makes its frequency graph, high frequency centric.

-Proximity effect is very high for this mic.
-When the singer comes close to 6 mm the bass boosted about 6dB to 10dB.
-The singer can use this proximity effect to produce some warmer sound in his vocal.
+The proximity effect is very high for this mic.
+When the singer comes close to 6 mm the bass is boosted about 6dB to 10dB.
+The singer can use this proximity effect to produce some warmer sounds in his vocals.

 As well as inner components are also very durable and stand for years without any damage if used in ideal conditions.

 - Can be used for all melody applications